 Deferred Outflows/Inflows of Resources-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-At June 30, 2020, the District has two items that qualify for reporting in this category.
+At June 30, 2021, the District has two items that qualify for reporting in this category.
 The first item is related to pensions reported in the government-wide financial statements.
 This represents the effect of the net change in the District's proportion of the collective net pension asset or liability, and the difference during the measurement period between the District's contributions and its proportionate share of the total contribution to the pension systems not included in the pension expense, and any contributions to the pension systems made subsequent to the measurement date.
-The second item is related to OPEB reported in the government-wide financial statements and represents the effects of the change in the District's proportion of the collective net OPEB liability and difference during the measurement period between tert of the collective net OPEB liability and its proportionate share of the total contributions from employers included in the collective net OPEB liability.
+The second item is related to OPEB reported in the government-wide financial statements and represents the effects of the change in the District's proportion of the collective OPEB liability and difference during the measurement period between certain of the employer's contributions and its proportionate share of the total of certain contributions from employers included in the collective OPEB liability.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-At June 30, 2020, the District has three items that qualify for reporting in this category.
-The first item represents the effect of the net change in the District's proportion of the collective net pension liability and the difference during the measurement periods between the District's contributions and its proportionate share of total contributions to the pension systems not included in pension expense and is reported on the District's proportion of the collective net OPEB liability and difference during the measurement period between certain of the employer's contributions and its proportionate share of the total of certain contributions from the employers included in the collective net OPEB liability and is reported in the government-wide financial statements.
-The final item is the deferred gain on refunding reported in the government-wide financial statements.
-A deferred gain on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+At June 30, 2021, the District has two items that qualify for reporting in this category.
+The first item represents the effect of the net change in the District's proportion of the collective net pension liability and the difference during the measurement periods between the District's contributions and its proportionate share of total contributions to the pension systems not included in pension expense and is reported on the government-wide financial statements.
+The second item represents the effects of the change in the District's proportion of the collective OPEB liability and difference during the measurement period between certain of the employer's contributions and its proportionate share of the total of certain contributions from the employers included in the collective OPEB liability and is reported in the government-wide financial statements.